Deepansharora27/Credit-Card-Validator-in-Python-/README.md

 Step 2.
 Now add all single-digit numbers from Step 1.

 Step 3.
-Add all digits in the even from left  to right  in the card number.
+Add all digits at the even indexes  from left  to right  in the card number.

 Step 4.
 Sum the results from Step 2 and Step 3.